 Urinary incontinence must be treated immediately

 Despite the fact that incontinence is quite common and can affect people of any age, many are uncomfortable talking about it.
 As a result, many who may benefit from treatment go through needless anguish.
 If you are having incontinence, it is important to see a doctor.
-For the week preceding up to your appointment, keep a bladder journal in which you record everything you consume, how frequently you urinate, and how much it costs.
+For the week preceding your appointment, keep a bladder journal in which you record everything you consume, how frequently you urinate, and how much it costs.
 If your doctor has made the right diagnosis, he or she will be able to treat you more effectively.

 Urinary incontinence can be avoided in the future by: